FrankMartinuz/2020_5BI_team1_Liboni/docs/Iteration_Plan.md

 ## 1. Objectives

-_[Define the purpose and scope of the iteration]_ The purpose of this iteration is to create a working skeleton of the system.
-At the end of this iteration, homebuyers should be able to:
+**Client**

-- Create an account
+The purpose of this iteration is to create a working skeleton of the system.
+At the end of this iteration, customers should be able to:

-- Enter search criteria for a house (dummy records returned)
+- Login in the chatting software
-- Ask to display the detail information on a house (dummy data returned)
+- Sending and receiving message

 ## 2. Use Cases